Christopher A. Campbell, MD

 - Clinical Practice:

-- Breast Cancer in Men, Breast Cancer in Women, Breast Cancer, Breast Reconstruction, Laceration Repair, Skin Graft, Neurocutaneous Disorders, Breast Reduction, Plastic Surgery, Surgery for Breast Cancer
+- Breast Cancer in Men, Breast Cancer Care, Breast Reconstruction, Laceration Repair, Skin Graft, Neurocutaneous Disorders, Breast Reduction, Plastic Surgery

 - Associate Professor

-Dr. Christopher Campbell is director of microsurgery and associate program director of the Plastic Surgery Residency Program at the University of Virginia.
+Christopher Campbell, MD, (pronouns: he/him) is director of microsurgery and associate program director of the Plastic Surgery Residency Program at the University of Virginia.
 In addition to his cosmetic practice, Dr. Campbell performs complex cancer reconstruction at University Hospital in Charlottesville and at two UVA Health satellite clinics.